eerotal/LibreSignage/README.rst

    LibreSignage Docker image.
 The documentation can also be accessed in the web interface from the *Help* page.

-4.2.
+4.3.
 Building from source
 +++++++++++++++++++++++++

-4.2.1.
+4.3.1.
 Building a native build on Debian or Ubuntu ..................................................

+*These instructions apply on Debian 9 (Stretch) and Ubuntu 18.04 (Bionic Beaver)*

 Building LibreSignage from source isn't too difficult.
 You can build a native LibreSignage build that runs directly on a Debian or Ubuntu